“I’m just not good at math.”

 For some of us, math just “clicks.”
 But what if it doesn’t “click” for you right away?
 Well, you might as well give up.
 You’re just not a math person.
 The problem with these messages, whether stated or implied, is that they’re false.

 This “cultural baggage” we have towards math is not based on truth about how our brains are wired.
-It’s based on years of parents and teachers misunderstanding or hating math and passing these negative attitudes and beliefs onto their children.
+It’s based on parents and teachers' years of misunderstanding or hating math and passing these negative attitudes and beliefs onto their children.

 Why Having a Growth Mindset Towards Math is so Important?